 The informal resolution process ends when a resolution has been reached or when the complainant, the respondent, or the University terminates the process.
 A successful informal resolution results in a binding agreement between the parties.
-If the parties to the complaint and the University agree in writing to the terms and conditions of a recommended resolution within five (5) calendar days of the University facilitator presenting the recommended resolution to the parties, the case will be resolved without further process under this procedure.
-If all parties to the complaint and the University facilitator presenting the recommended resolution within five (5) calendar days of the terms and conditions of the recommended resolution within five (5) calendar days of the University facilitator presenting the recommended resolution within five (5) calendar days of the University facilitator presenting the recommended resolution to the parties, the complaint and the University facilitator presenting the recommended resolution within five (5) calendar days of the University facilitator presenting the recommended resolution to the parties, the complaint will be referred to the formal resolution process.
+If the parties to the formal complaint and the University agree in writing to the terms and conditions of a recommended resolution within five (5) calendar days of the Title IX Coordinator / Deputy Coordinator presenting the recommended resolution to the parties, the case will be resolved without further process under this procedure.
+If all parties to the formal complaint and the University do not agree in writing to the terms and conditions of the recommended resolution within five (5) calendar days of the Title IX Coordinator / Deputy Coordinator presenting the recommended resolution to the parties, the formal complaint will be referred to the formal resolution process.